Mustansir18/Cheezious/Cheezious_kiosk/DEPLOYMENT_MANUAL.md

 </configuration>
 ```

-## 3. Real-time Order Sync with Dynamics 365
+## 3. Application Operation

-The application is configured to send order data to the endpoint specified in your `DYNAMICS_RSSU_API_ENDPOINT` environment variable.

-- **Data Flow:** When a customer places an order, the `syncOrderToExternalSystem` function in `src/ai/flows/sync-order-flow.ts` is triggered.
-- **Payload:** It sends a `POST` request with a JSON body containing the complete order details (`SyncOrderInput` type from `src/lib/types.ts`).
-- **Authentication:** The current flow does **not** include authentication.
-For a production Dynamics 365 environment, you must implement an OAuth 2.0 client credentials flow to acquire a bearer token from Azure Active Directory.
-This token must then be included in the `Authorization` header of the request.
-The code contains a commented-out placeholder for this logic.
+The Cheezious Connect application is now running as a standalone system.
+- **Order Management:** All orders placed through the kiosk are stored locally in the browser's session storage.
+Order data is managed within the application and can be viewed in the Admin and Cashier dashboards.
+- **Data Persistence:** Order data persists for the duration of a browser session.
+Closing the browser or clearing session data will remove the order history.
+- **External Sync:** The integration with external systems like Microsoft Dynamics 365 has been disabled.
+The `syncOrderToExternalSystem` function in `src/ai/flows/sync-order-flow.ts` is configured to process orders internally and will not make external API calls.

 ## 4. Final Verification

-- Open a web browser and navigate to the hostname you configured in IIS (e.g., `http://cheezious.yourdomain.com`).
+- Open a web browser on the server or a client machine and navigate to the hostname you configured in IIS (e.g., `http://cheezious.yourdomain.com`).
 - The Cheezious Connect homepage should load.
-- Place a test order and monitor the `pm2` logs to confirm the order is being sent to your Dynamics 365 endpoint.
-You can view logs with:
+- Place a test order and verify that it appears correctly in the Admin or Cashier dashboard within the application.
+- You can monitor the application logs using PM2:
   ```powershell
   pm2 logs cheezious-connect
   ```

 Your deployment is now complete.
-The application will run as a service on your Windows Server, proxied through IIS, and will send order data to your Dynamics 365 instance.
+The application will run as a service on your Windows Server, proxied through IIS, and manage orders as a self-contained system.